Madagascar Library Madagascar Library Copyright 2006 Daniel Austin

 About the Collection (page 1 of 4)

 Daniel has visited Madagascar annually since 2004, often for three months at a time.
-He is author of "Madagascar: The Bradt Guide" (since the 9th edition) and "Madagascar Highlights" (first published 2012), and editor of "Madagascar Wildlife" (3rd edition, 2008).
+He is author of "Madagascar: The Bradt Guide" (since the 9th edition) and "Madagascar Highlights" (first published 2012), and coauthor of "Madagascar Wildlife" (4th edition, 2014).
 To contact him visit the contact page on this website.

 Interest in the collection is warmly welcomed.
 Researchers requiring to consult library material that would be difficult to obtain elsewhere should contact Daniel to make arrangements.
 Donations of any Madagascar-related books or other items will be most gratefully received.